Biography of Mickie James

 After signing with TNA Wrestling in the fall of 2010, Mickie also released a single track that is also her entrance music: "Hardcore Country."
 How did that process come about?
 In Mickie's words: "Everything in wrestling seems to be hardcore, so to me it seemed too easy.
 They had talked to different people and they were looking at it from the country music side where you’ve never heard of Hardcore Country before.
 The more I listened to it they were right.
 It works.
 It’s a badass song."

 In May 2013, Mickie released her second album titled Somebody's Gonna Pay through Entertainment One Music.
 She wrote three of the songs on the album entitled Best Damn Night and 80 Proof.
-In addition to that, she also did a music video for the cover track Somebody's Gonna Pay that co-starred fellow professional wrestlers Trish Stratus and Nick Aldis (Magnus).
+In addition to that, she also did a music video for the cover track Somebody's Gonna Pay that co-starred fellow professional wrestlers Trish Stratus and her husband Nick Aldis (Magnus).

 Finally, Mickie has this message for all her fans.